3M Earplug Lawsuit: A Comprehensive Overview

 Some bellwether trials have seen substantial jury awards.
 For instance, in April 2021, a jury awarded three veterans a combined $7.1 million in a bellwether trial.
 Another veteran was awarded $8.2 million in October 2021.

-However, these individual cases may not be representative of the overall range of potential settlements.
+However, these individual cases may not be representative of the overall range of potential of the 3M Earplug Lawsuit payout.
 Class action or mass tort settlements could also differ and may involve the distribution of a larger sum among a more extensive group of claimants.

 The Core of 3M’s Legal Argument